Rites23/job-portal/README.md

 This project is a personal project for learning, experimentation, and portfolio purposes.

-All AI, Clerk, Inngest, and Next.js tools are used according to their respective license. make this better.
+All AI, Clerk, Inngest, and Next.js tools are used according to their respective license.

 ---